Article Translations: (Spanish)

 Who Gets Thyroid Cancer?

 Children who have been treated with radiation, usually from previous treatment for head and neck cancer, are more likely to get thyroid cancer.
-Other risk factors include:
+Other things that can raise a person's risk include:

 - autoimmune thyroid disease (such as Hashimoto's thyroiditis)